k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 Secondly, following the master key encryption, it is broken into bytes.
 Each byte is stored in a separate record in a dedicated Cassandra table.
 Using the Cassandra distribution data logic, the parts of the key are stored across different nodes of the cluster.

-> Note: This is done also when Fabric master key is managed externally, when Fabric is integrated with external KMS.
+> Note: This is done also when the Fabric master key is managed externally, when Fabric is integrated with external KMS.

 #### Securing the Protection Key